 Careers in the Air Force are well-rewarded, as well as being diverse and exciting.
 As you become more experienced and move up through the ranks, gaining additional skills and qualifications, you will see your salary rise accordingly.

 While undertaking initial Recruit Course you will be paid as a Recruit (see attached pay table).
-On completion of your Recruit Course you will be paid as a Pilot Officer and your pay will continue to increase as your career progresses
+On completion of your Recruit Course you will be paid as an Officer Cadet and your pay will continue to increase as your career progresses

 - You must be at least 17 years of age.